 When does CIPA not apply?
 CIPA does not apply if your application is only for telecommunications services and/or interconnected Voice over Internet Protocol (VoIP) services).
 It also does not apply to Data Transmission Services, dark fiber IRUs, or self-provisioned construction projects.

 November 2, 2016: Webinar "Libraries, Filtering and Erate," with Maria Bernier from CSL and Mark Brochu from CEN.
-View the recording (skip ahead to 5:30 where the talking starts) or read through the slides.
+Read through the slides.

 September 15, 2016: ALA Webinar "Filtering: The Man in the Middle," on E-rate, filtering, and cyber security, with staff from ALA's Office for Intellectual Freedom.
 View the recording or read through the slides.

 June 14, 2016: Webinar "CIPA and E-rate: How to get free money for your Wifi Network and Internet Access,” with Maria Bernier from CSL and Scott Taylor from CEN.
-View the recording or read through the slides.
+Read through the slides.

 According to CIPA, a library that accepts E-rate funds to access the internet must enforce the use of a "technology protection measure" (AKA filter) on all of the library's computers and devices, including staff and adult computers.
 The library should have a procedure in place for authorized individuals to disable the internet filter upon request by an adult (patron or staff), without significant delay.